Metal Search

 • High melting point of about 3,470°F

-• Malleable, ductile, high corrosion resistance
+• Malleable, ductile, high rust resistance

 • With titanium, achieves high strength-to-weight ratio